-Our findings of wide inequalities in stillbirth rates confirm the continuation of patterns seen in previous research.
-However, the static nature of the overall stillbirth rate in England in recent years is in contrast to the views of the CMACE report of 2009.
-We have previously shown widening inequalities in neonatal mortality, with larger reductions over time in neonatal mortality for populations from the least deprived areas.
+Our findings of wide inequalities in stillbirth rates confirm the continuation of patterns seen in previous research.3 5 However, the static nature of the overall stillbirth rate in England in recent years is in contrast to the views of the CMACE report of 2009.3 We have previously shown widening inequalities in neonatal mortality, 13 with larger reductions over time in neonatal mortality for populations from the least deprived areas.
 These trends have not been mirrored among stillbirths where rates appear to have remained static for all sections of the population.

 The widest relative deprivation gap was seen in stillbirths due to an antepartum haemorrhage.
-Recognised risk factors for this condition include women who have had previous pregnancies or several close pregnancies, who smoke or who are at the extremes of maternal age.
-Work has also linked low socioeconomic status and placental praevia (which is strongly associated with antepartum haemorrhage).
-Other potential factors may include vasoconstrictive drugs such as cocaine that have been linked with abruption.
-A number of these factors are either known to be linked to socioeconomic deprivation or can be plausibly linked in terms of lifestyle and or behaviours.
-However, studies focusing on the potential link between deprivation and the mechanisms involved with the risk of stillbirth have found that such factors are only partially explanatory.

-with the risk of stillbirth have found that such actors are only partially explanatory.
-Similarly, stillbirths due to congenital anomalies were early three times more likely in the most deprived tenth id accounted for 10% of the deprivation gap of idies of neonatal and perinatal more due to lower rates of termination of terminations and the second prived areas with nearly three times more likely in the most deprived tenth and accounted for 10% of the deprivation gap as seen in studies of neonatal and perinatal mortality.
-This could be due to lower rates of termination among women from deprived areas who have been identified to have a fetus with a severe anomaly.
-Our analysis excluded any late legal abortions, and therefore, all stillbirths seen in this work occurred naturally and spontaneously.
+Recognised risk factors for this condition include women who have had previous pregnancies or several close pregnancies, who smoke or who are at the extremes of maternal age.20 Work has also linked low socioeconomic status and placental praevia (which is strongly associated with antepartum haemorrhage).21 Other potential factors may include vasoconstrictive drugs such as cocaine that have been linked with abruption.22 A number of these factors are either known to be linked to socioeconomic deprivation or can be plausibly linked in terms of lifestyle and or behaviours.
+However, studies focusing on the potential link between deprivation and the mechanisms involved with the risk of stillbirth have found that such factors are only partially explanatory.11 with the risk of stillbirth have found that such actors are only partially explanatory.
+Similarly, stillbirths due to congenital anomalies were early three times more likely in the most deprived tenth ad accounted for 10% of the deprivation gap and the deprivation gap and the to lower rates of termorived areas reliable. nearly three times more likely in the most deprived tenth and accounted for 10% of the deprivation gap as seen in studies of neonatal13 and perinatal mortality.14 This could be due to lower rates of termination among women from deprived areas who have been identified to have a fetus with a severe anomaly.23 Our analysis excluded any late legal abortions, and therefore, all stillbirths seen in this work occurred naturally and spontaneously.

 Stillbirths due to pre-eclampsia were twice as likely in the most deprived group.
 This may be due to socioeconomic inequalities in the underlying rates of pre-eclampsia due to obesity and diabetes.
-Inequalities in access to care for pre-eclampsia may also impact as shown in Belgium where severe pre-eclampsia was concentrated in the more socially deprived women with poorer access to care.
+24 Inequalities in access to care for pre-eclampsia may also impact as shown in Belgium where severe pre-eclampsia was concentrated in the more socially deprived women with poorer access to care.25